-B. High School:
+B. High school:

-Weekdays: 10:00 p.m.
-Weekends: 11:00 a.m.
+Weekdays: 10:00 p.m. to 6:00 a.m.
+Weekends: 11:00 a.m. to 6:00 a.m.

 Section 4.
 Vacations and holidays.
 During any declared school holiday or vacation, the curfew hours shall be 12:00 a.m. to 6:00 a.m. on all days of the week except that Sunday curfew hours shall be in effect the last day of such vacation immediately prior to the next school day.

 Section 5.
 Exceptions.

-The curfew hours established by this chapter may be suspended or altered by the council to permit minors to attend or participate in school, group-sponsored, or community activities, or to permit individual minors at evening employment to remain at their places of employment for not more than one hour after the usual curfew.
+The curfew hours established by this Chapter may be suspended or altered by the Council to permit minors to attend or participate in school, group-sponsored, or community activities, or to permit individual minors at evening employment to remain at their places of employment for not more than one hour after the usual curfew.
 A minor must have in possession a signed statement from his parent or guardian giving the place of employment and the hours of employment.

 Section 6.
 Parental responsibility.

-It is unlawful for any parent or other adult person having the custody of a minor to allow the minor on the public streets or in any other public place in the city during the prohibited hours described in this chapter unless the minor is accompanied by a parent, or guardian, or an adult person charged with control of the minor, or the minor has in his or her possession a note signed by the parent or guardian authorizing said minor to be out and in route home.
+It is unlawful for any parent or other adult person having the custody of a minor to allow the minor on the public streets or in any other public place in the City during the prohibited hours described in this Chapter unless the minor is accompanied by a parent, or guardian, or an adult person charged with control of the minor, or the minor has in his or her possession a note signed by the parent or guardian authorizing said minor to be out and enroute home.
 The signed note shall state specifically the time the minor is to be home.
-The presence of a minor on or in a public street or place as described above, in violation of this chapter shall be primary evidence of the guilt of the parent or other adult person having the custody or control of the minor.
+The presence of a minor on or in a public street or place as described above, in violation of this Chapter shall be primary evidence of the guilt of the parent or other adult person having the custody or control of the minor.

 Section 7.
 Enforcement.

-The city council and VPSO shall enforce the provisions of this chapter.
+City council and VPSO shall enforce the provisions of this Chapter.

 Section 8.
 Penalty.

-- A. Curfew violations by a minor shall be punished according to the following schedule: - 1.
-First Violation:
+A. Curfew violations by a minor shall be punished according to the following schedule: